 This influence of biodiversity on function partially explained why herbivore function decoupled from herbivore biomass for the scraper functional group.
 Scraping functions were more highly resolved than croppers, with all fishes assigned species or genera level and size specific bite rates and areas (Lokrantz et al. 2008) and therefore our estimate of scraping function was likely to be more sensitive to changes in species diversity.
 In contrast, changes in cropper diversity might be obscured by the high proportion individual fishes assigned average grazing rates.
-We stress that biomass was by far the most important predictor of scraping function, and recovery or protection of scraping biomass will help ensure scraping processes are functionally intact on degraded coral reefs (Williams et al. 2016).
+Furthermore, by combining size specific metrics to bite rate (bite size), rather than using biomass as a determinant in calculations, this allows us to test the relationship between function and size.
+Since this metric is currently lacking for cropper species, this could explain why we did not find any evidence of function decoupling from cropper function.
+However, we stress that biomass was by far the most important predictor of scraping function, and recovery or protection of scraping biomass will help ensure scraping processes are functionally intact on degraded coral reefs (Williams et al. 2016).

 6. Caveats

 Our predictive models did fail to account for substantial regional similarities in herbivore grazing rates, which is likely to be indicative of unmeasured processes that control fish biomass.
 For example, herbivore biomass variation (and thus grazing function) has been linked to differences in oceanic productivity (Heenan et al. 2016) and disturbance regimes (REF).
 Fishable biomass is a coarse metric for historic fishing pressure, but selectivity for particular species and sizes may vary considerably among inhabited reefs (REF), while small-scale protection areas such as those in Seychelles are unlikely to be completely successful in preventing exploitation impacts (REF).
 Our definitions of grazing functions were also limited by our generalisation across species with similar functions but different feeding modes.
 For example, we were unable to account for differences in species morphology (REF), diet (e.g. detritivores or turf), or feeding behaviours in croppers (REF).
-For scrapers, we were unable to account for changes in bite depth, which likely led to underestimates of the functional impacts of the larger excavating species (Yarlett et al. 2018).
+Estimates of cropping function could be improved if there were methods that, as for scrapers, have a measurement that is likely linked to body size but not determined by it.
+For scrapers, we were unable to account for changes in bite depth, which may have potentially led to underestimates of the functional impacts of the larger excavating species (Yarlett et al. 2018).
+However, this is likely related more to volume/mass removed, and therefore only pertinent to bioerosion rates.

 Nevertheless, the modelling framework we used to generate grazing estimates is a significant improvement on the procedure employed by previous macroscale grazing studies (e.g. (Bellwood et al. 2011).
 By modelling genera- and species-specific bite rates from observations collected in several regions, we were able to leverage observational data in a hierarchical framework which predicts grazing rates of new, related species, given uncertainties in species, genera and body sizes.
 For example, we were able to assign bite rates to species observed in UVC but not observed in feeding surveys, with estimates that were informed by the feeding behaviour of closely related congeners.
 Such models could be further improved with additional feeding data on other herbivore species in different regions, and could even be developed to account for temperature controls on grazing rates (Bruno et al. 2015) that might confound comparisons of grazing functioning across temperature regimes.
 Further observations of cropping behaviours would improve the resolution of grazing predictions for individual species.
-Similarly, other grazing functions such as browsing could be estimated in the same manner, which would greatly improve our understanding of browser functioning beyond mass-standardised bite rates (which scale directly to biomass).

 7. Extending our approach to other ecosystems - measuring functional impact with empirical data